- Getting needed medical care >>

 Your healthcare provider will evaluate your symptoms to determine whether COVID-19 testing is appropriate.

-We understand many of our patients and community members are anxious to get tested.
 Family Care Network providers are following recommended guidelines to test patients with active symptoms of fever, cough or shortness of breath, or suspected exposure.
-If you have questions about whether a test is right for you, please contact your clinic for assistance.

 If you are experiencing flu-like symptoms, please call ahead to describe your symptoms BEFORE seeking care in an office, urgent care, or emergency department.
 Keep yourself separated from other household members as much as possible.